cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 diamond_plugin_link: plugin-diamond.html
 ---

-This section is to provide advanced users with information about how the Cloudify architecture supports currently-implemented flows.
+This section is to provide information about how the Cloudify architecture supports currently-implemented flows.
 Operational knowledge is assumed.

-Cloudify Manager primarily comprises the following open-source components:
+Cloudify Manager primarily comprises the following open-source components.
+Their relationship in the Cloudify Manager architecture is illustrated in the following diagram.

 * [Nginx](#nginx)
 * [Gunicorn](#gunicorn-and-flask)